Shabang-Systems/Condution/README.md

 ***

 **This.
 Is.
-Condution.** A project management system that makes sense and will not burn your pockets out.
+Condution.** A project management system that makes sense and will not burn your pockets out!

 ## Those Download Buttons?
 👉 [**Direct Download**](https://www.condution.com/#downloads) the latest version of Condution here! 👈